 As shown in Table 10, when SGR was applied, except for Item 12, all the other items were found to have significant DIF.
 With the exact same set of items, according to DIF effect sizes, 4 out of the 17 items had negligible DIF (Items 2, 5, 7, and 20), 4 exhibited small DIF (Items 3, 6, 8, and 12), only 2 showed large DIF (Items 11 and 17), and the other 6 items exhibited moderate DIF.

+TCCs were also computed for the two groups, and were combined to represent the DTF (Figures 20-21).
+In general, under GGUM, the scale showed smaller DTF than under SGR, and DTF under both models were non-uniform.
+The two TCCs crossed at almost the same ability level (i.e., approximately -2.25) under the two models.
+Below this ability point, the Chinese participants had very slightly lower true scores than the American participants, but the trend reversed past this point, and the differences in the true scores became larger.